 Tip 7.
 Breast pads – Ok so totally unglamorous breastfeeding tips here but needs must.
 Stick them in your bra and be done with them.
 No one wants to leak milk in public (I did in Aldi carpark – thankfully was a cold day so had a huge coat on!
 Phew…) OR if breast pads are not for you, you could use ultra thin sanitary towels!
 Yes stick them in your bra!

 Tip 8.
 Get yourself a good nursing bra.
 Get yourself a couple if you can.
 Its far easier whipping you boob out from a nursing bra than it is a standard bra.
 The clips allow you to drop down the front part of the bra which will free your nip ready to feed.
 Theres several places to get nursing Bras – H&M being one store.

-You’ll know if your baby is satisfied if your baby is putting on weight, filling their nappy with that lovely yellow poop and seems content in themselves after a feed.
-If you are feeding on demand, then there is no set time for babies to go between feeds so you really just have to feed when baby is hungry!
+You’ll know if your baby is satisfied if your baby is putting on weight and filling their nappy with that lovely yellow poop.
+They’ll also seem content in themselves after a feed.
+If you are feeding on demand, then there is no set time for babies to go between feeds.
+You really just have to feed when baby is hungry!
 If any worries, then always contact your local health visitor.